-Take a day trip to Delft for its compact historic centre, laced with tranquil canals that could have come straight out of a painting by Vermeer, the city’s favourite son.
+Its compact historic centre is laced with tranquil canals that could have come straight out of a painting by Vermeer, the city’s favourite son.
 It is as exquisite as the porcelain that takes its name.

 Delft’s Markt is encircled by over 50 historic buildings and is bookended by the City Hall in the southwest and the New Church at the northeast end.
 In 1536, lightning struck the spire of the New Church resulting in a fire that razed two-thirds of the city to the ground.
 Therefore, the buildings that you see today were built after this date.